Jason Epstein

 Jason Wolkow Epstein (August 25, 1928 – February 4, 2022) was an American editor and publisher.
 He was the editorial director of Random House from 1976 to 1995.
 He also co-founded The New York Review of Books in 1963.

 Early life

 Epstein was born in Cambridge, Massachusetts, on August 25, 1928.
 His father, Robert, worked as a partner in the family textile business; his mother, Gladys (Shapiro), was a housewife.
 His family was Jewish.
 An only child, he attended public schools in Milton, Massachusetts, completing high school at age 15.
-He studied English literature at Columbia College, where he was elected to Phi Beta Kappa.
+He studied English literature at Columbia University, where he was elected to Phi Beta Kappa.
 He graduated with a bachelor's degree in 1949, before obtaining a Master of Arts the following year.